abhi-byte62/packet-sniffer-3d-/README.md

-﻿# lanHop — 3D Network Traffic Visualization
+﻿# packet — 3D Network Traffic Visualization

 A 3D visualization of network traffic built with Three.js and Vite.
 This project simulates "fake" network traffic flowing between nodes in a stylized 3D environment, complete with a packet log, hex dump decoration, and interactive camera views.